bhumikamittal7/cvp2sat/README.md

 Each clause is limited to at most $k$ literals.
 To make it exactly $k$ literals, just pad it with dummy variables/duplicate literals.

 ## 2-SAT and why it can be solved in poly-time
 Each clause is limited to at most 2 literals.
-We can solve this using backtracing algorithm.
-Another method can be by mapping the instance to a graph and checking for the existance of paths using BFS/DFS.
+We can solve this using backtracing algorithm (intitutively, this seems to be poly-time or atleast subexponential).

+Another [method](twoSAT.py) can be by mapping the instance to a graph and checking for the existance of paths using BFS/DFS.
+For an expression with $n$ variables, we can create a graph with $2n$ vertices.
+Let the number of edges be $m$.
+The time complexity of this algorithm is $O(2nm)$.

 ## Why is 3-SAT NP-complete?
 - 3-SAT is in NP: Given a solution, we can verify it in polynomial time (kinda trivial).